jackdewinter/pymarkdown/newdocs/src/user-guide.md

-show that either Python or our own guard code has detected an invalid condition within our application, one of its extensions, or one of its plugins, such as an uncaught exception, an assertion failure, or misuse of the public APIs by a custom rule or extension.
+show that either Python or our own guard code has detected an invalid condition within our application, one of its extensions, or one of its plugins, such as an uncaught exception, an assertion failure, or misuse of the public APIs by a custom Rule Plugin or extension.
 These conditions are treated as abnormal and typically cause the current invocation of PyMarkdown to fail fast (with a non-zero exit code) unless you have explicitly enabled `--continue-on-error`, in which case the error is reported but scanning of the remaining files continues.